Talk presented to the members of the Buddha Center on Saturday, November 15, 2014.

 The monastics, thinking that the Buddha might enjoy conversing with “such a young man,” direct him to the Buddha’s hut, the door of which is closed and bolted.
 From the description, I infer that it is early afternoon, and the Buddha is taking his customary nap, lying on his right side, as was his wont.
 Therefore, Ambattha is instructed to go quietly to the door, cough, and knock on the bolt, which he does.
 The Buddha answers the door, and Ambattha enters along with his retinue of young men.

 Ambattha’s friends sit down politely, but Ambattha paces up and down before the Buddha, who is seated, and utters some conventional words of politeness without sincerity.
 The Buddha is not impressed, and rebukes him with the words, “Well now, Ambattha, would you behave like this if you were talking to venerable and learned Brahmins, teachers of teachers, as you do with me, walking and standing as I am sitting, and uttering vague words of politeness?”
 Not one to be rebuked, Ambattha, replies, “No, Reverend Gotama.
 A Brahmin should … sit with a sitting Brahmin ….
 But as for those shaven little ascetics, menials, black scourings from Brahma’s foot, with them it is fitting to speak just as I do with the Reverend Gotama.”
 We can see that the Buddha was not popular with everyone!
-Ambattha in effect calls the Buddha a “nigger”!
+(Ambattha is alluding to the Buddha’s and other Shakyans’ status as mixed race non-Aryans, Shakya being outside the Vedic system.)
 However, the Buddha does not take the bait.
 Rather, he says, “Ambattha, you came here seeking something.
 Whatever it was you came for, you should listen attentively to hear about it.
 Ambattha, you have not perfected your training.
 Your conceit of being trained is due to nothing but inexperience.”
 The Buddha’s comment infuriated Ambattha, who “loses it” and hurls curses and insults at the Buddha.
 Ambattha’s interest in physiognomy seems to be related to racialism, for next, he attacks the Shakyans, the Buddha’s clan, as fierce, rough spoken, touchy, violent, and menial, and he complains that they do not respect Brahmans.
 This last comment is a reference to the fact that the caste system had not taken root in Shakya, which had not assimilated Western Brahmanic superiority.

 The Buddha recognizes that the Shakyans had done something to offend Ambattha, so he asks him what that might have been.
 Apparently, while on a trip to Kapilavastu on some business for his teacher, Pokkharasati, he went to the meeting hall of the Shakyans and, rather than honouring him and offering him a seat as he expected, it seemed to Ambattha that they were laughing at him and making light of him, and he was offended and so acquired the grudge that Shakyans do not honour Brahmans, which may also be rooted in an historical fact.
 The Buddha suggests to Ambattha that he is overreacting and that the Shakyans can do what they want in their own meeting hall!
 Ambattha reminds the Buddha that the Brahmans are the innately superior caste, a fact not established in Shakya.
 Clearly, this is the crux of the issue, so the Buddha decides to turn the tables by asking after Ambattha’s own family lineage, which (he tells the Buddha) is Kanhayan.